scala/docs.scala-lang/overviews/quasiquotes/expression-details.md

 ## Identifier and Selection

 Identifiers and member selections are two fundamental primitives that let you refer to other definitions.
-A combination of two of them is also known `RefTree`.
+A combination of two of them is also known as a `RefTree`.

 Each term identifier is defined by its name and whether or not it is backquoted: